New Net Promoter Score Benchmarks: Europe Vs Australia

-Satmetrix last week released its 2010 European Net Promoter® Scores and I thought it would be interesting to review them versus recent Australian data[1].
+In 2010 Satmetrix release some European Net Promoter Scores and I thought it would be interesting to review them versus Australian data of the same era[1].

 Banking